circleci/circleci-docs/.github/ISSUE_TEMPLATE/grammatical_error.md

 ---

 # Location
-Please copy and paste a link to the document with the error.
+A link to the document with the error.

 # Error Details
-To help us fix the error,
-please answer the following questions:

-- What is the error? (comma splice, typo, etc.)
-- How should it be corrected?
+A brief description of the error.